pcaulfie/pands-project/README.md

 ##### Interpretation of Results
 A quick look at the data shows that standard deviation of petal_length is greater than any of the other 3 variables.
 This is worth investigating further in case there are any outliers.
 #### Scatterplot Matrix
-Outliers, are data that contain values that diverge significantly from the majority of your other data (Willems, K (2017).
+Outliers, are data that contain values that diverge significantly from the majority of your other data (Willems 2017).
 I decided to make a scatter plot of to identify if there are any data points that don’t lie in the “expected” area of the plot.
 I used the Seaborn library to create the scatterplot (http://seaborn.pydata.org/).
 Seaborn has an impressive gallery and I decided to visualize the dataset using a scatterplot matrix.
 "A scatterplot matrix is a collection of scatterplots organized into a grid (or matrix).
 Each scatterplot shows the relationship between a pair of variables" (SAS Institure 2019).
 Here is an overivew of the program I wrote adapted from an example by Waskom (2012-2018):
 * First you import seaborn as sns, I also had to install seaborn via the anaconda prompt using command: pip install seaborn
 * Then you import matplotlib.pyplot as plt